wevre/pptree/readme.md

-want an entire directory like the `tree` command would give me, I wanted it to work on a list of _arbitrary_ files (see opening paragraph), plus I was on Windows and I didn't know if such a thing as the `tree` command even existed (I've since learned that yes it does, but, again, _arbitrary_) so I decided to write my own.
+want an entire directory like the `tree` command would give me, I wanted it to work on a list of _arbitrary_ files (see opening paragraph), plus I was on Windows and I didn't know if such a thing as the `tree` command even existed (I've since learned that yes it does, but, still, _arbitrary_) so I decided to write my own.
 My first version, which I still use at work, was in Python, and then I later rewrote it in Clojure, which is what you are looking at now.